Get It!

 MIDI to DMX Music Meets Lighting

-Turn Your MIDI Controllers into Lighting Instruments
+Turn Your MIDI Controllers Into Lighting Instruments

 Here's another rehearsal video with a MIDI keyboard and again, some DMX lights and real talent.
 As you'll see, there's no delay between the time a key is pressed and the lights are activated.